Structure and generation of crossing-critical graphs: Preliminaries

+We combine Theorem~\ref{thm-facttree} with the following easy observation, asserting that if $T$ is large, then there necessarily exists a large-degree vertex $v\in V(T)$ such that all the subtrees below $v$ are relatively small.

-We will combine Lemma~\ref{lemma-facttree} with the following observation. \begin{lemma} Let $f:\mathbf{N}\to\mathbf{N}$ be an arbitrary non-decreasing function and let $d$ be a positive integer.
-There exist integers $k_0$ and $n_0$ such that if $T$ is a rooted tree of depth at most $d$ with at least $n_0$ leaves, then for some $k\le k_0$, there exists a vertex $v$ of $T$ that has at least $f(k)$ children, and the subtree of $T$ rooted at each child of $v$ has at most $k$ leaves. \end{lemma}
+\begin{lemma} Let $f:\mathbb{N}\to\mathbb{N}$ be an arbitrary non-decreasing function and let $d$ be a positive integer.
+There exist integers $k_0$ and $n_0$ such that the following statement holds.
+If $T$ is a rooted tree of depth at most $d$ with at least $n_0$ leaves, then for some $k\le k_0$, there exists a vertex $v$ of $T$ that has at least $f(k)$ children, while the subtree of $T$ rooted at each child of $v$ has at most $k$ leaves. \end{lemma}